Pengfei-Huangfu/Prosper_Loan_udacity/README.md

 it is suprising to see retired people also have a relatively high borrower APR even though some of them may have good rating.

 ## key Insights
-1.Full-Time and part-time tend to have higher ProsperScore and lower BorrowerAPR 2.Not-Employed & Self-Employed tend to have lower ProsperScore and higher BorrowerAPR 3.loans with larger amount are taken by people with higher credit rating.
+1. Full-Time and part-time tend to have higher ProsperScore and lower BorrowerAPR
+2. Not-Employed & Self-Employed tend to have lower ProsperScore and higher BorrowerAPR
+3. loans with larger amount are taken by people with higher credit rating.
-4.as the Prosper score goes up, the borrower APR goes down.
+4. as the Prosper score goes up, the borrower APR goes down.
-5.it is suprising to see retired people also have a relatively high borrower APR even though some of them may have good rating.
+5. it is suprising to see retired people also have a relatively high borrower APR even though some of them may have good rating.